 - Meta Rules ...

 - implement the Inference

 - control the application of rules/concepts

 - are part of the Inference Engine

 - Meta Rules can be general, e.g.

 - If all conditions of a rule are satisfied then add the conclusion to the knowledge base

 - If more than one rule can be applied use the most specific one

-- First check whether the
+- If more than one rule can be applied, use the first one

 - ... or domain specific

 - For underwriting in health insurance, first apply the rules that deal with the health conditions and then check for the credibility of the applicant